Challenges in the Life of Rob Gronkowski in a Detailed Timeline

 February 2013: Forearm Infection Diagnosis

-In February 2013, Gronkowski was diagnosed with an infection in his forearm and underwent an open procedure.
+In February 2013, Rob Gronkowski was diagnosed with an infection in his forearm, leading to his third procedure on the forearm and a course of antibiotics.

-On May 20, 2013, Gronkowski underwent a fourth surgery on his forearm to replace hardware and perform tissue biopsies.
-Doctors were encouraged that the infection had finally resolved.
+On May 20, 2013, Rob Gronkowski underwent a fourth surgery on his forearm to replace implanted hardware and perform tissue biopsies.
+Doctors were optimistic the infection had been resolved.

 June 18, 2013: Back Surgery

-On November 29, 2015, in the Patriots' first loss of the season against the Denver Broncos, Gronkowski had to be carted off the field after a right knee injury in the fourth quarter.
+On November 29, 2015, during a game against the Denver Broncos, Rob Gronkowski sustained a right knee injury in the fourth quarter and had to be carted off the field.

 December 3, 2016: Placed on Injured Reserve

-On December 3, 2016, Gronkowski was officially placed on injured reserve after undergoing surgery to repair a herniated disk.
+On December 3, 2016, Rob Gronkowski was officially placed on injured reserve after undergoing surgery to repair a herniated disk sustained in a Week 12 game against the New York Jets, ending his season.

 January 21, 2018: Concussion in AFC Championship Game

-On January 21, 2018, Gronkowski suffered a concussion during the AFC Championship Game against the Jacksonville Jaguars, being placed on concussion protocol.
+On January 21, 2018, Rob Gronkowski suffered a concussion during the AFC Championship Game against the Jacksonville Jaguars and was placed in concussion protocol.

-In 2021, Gronkowski suffered multiple rib fractures and a punctured lung during a Week 3 game versus the Los Angeles Rams, causing him to miss seven weeks.
-He finished the 2021 season with 55 receptions for 802 receiving yards and six receiving touchdowns.
+During the 2021 season, Gronkowski experienced health challenges, including multiple rib fractures and a punctured lung in Week 3, which sidelined him for seven weeks.
+Despite this, he achieved milestones such as a 100+ yard receiving game in Week 12.
+He finished the 2021 season with 55 receptions, 802 receiving yards, and six receiving touchdowns.